osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 All OMF message content are formatted as a JSON array of objects.
 You can optionally compress messages using GZIP compression.
 For clarity, this example does not use compression.

-For this application, to define a data stream class, you must define an OMF type with "classification" set to "dynamic".
+For this application, to define a data stream class, you must define an OMF type with ``classification`` set to ``dynamic``.
 Note, that all OMF identifies are case sensitive.

 **Headers**